xvik/gradle-java-lib-plugin/README.md

 - `sourcesJar` task is always applied
 - `javadocJar` if java sources directory present ('src/main/java')
 - `groovydocJar` if groovy plugin available and groovy sources present ('src/main/groovy').
 Last condition is important because groovy may be used only for tests.

+IMPORTANT: if you have only groovy sources then `groovydocJar` will have javadoc` classifier!
+This is because maven central requires javadoc jar, so even if you write groovy project you have to name it javadoc.

+In case of both groovy and java sources, `groovydocJar` will use `groovydoc` classifier, because `javadocJar` already use `javadoc` and have to produce separate artifacts.

 #### Pom